tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

 It can have any number of additional animations that can be called with the set\_sprite\_frame animation command by name.

+#### Looping animations

+Whether any of the animations of a mech loop is set in the Spine project file as follows:

+* Be in Setup mode
+* Create an event called loop
+* In the String field of the loop event, list all animations by name that should loop separated by a comma.
+(Ex.: main,dodge)

 ### 3D Models

 The battle scene supports using 3D Models as unit "sprites".